Find all values of θ, if θ is in the interval [0°, 360°) and has ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Find all values of θ, if θ is in the interval [0°, 360°) and has the given function value.
-See Example 6.
-1 cos θ = - — 2
+See Example 6. sec θ = -√2

 Verified Solution